PsychoticWolf/XMTuner/readme.txt

 Usuability notes:
 	- You will need an XMRO account to utilize this application.
-	- The default address for the service is http://localhost:19081/feeds/
+	- The default address for the feed is http://localhost:19081/feeds/
 	- "Playing now" information is available at http://localhost:19081/
 	- You may need to open port 19081 on your Windows firewall
 	- The port number can be changed in the configuration
-	- You WILL need a new configuration if you were running a previous build
+	- You WILL need to set up your configuration again, as 0.3's configuration is not backwards compatible with 0.2 or older.
 	- If after installing the service you wish to not automatically start the service:
 		Control Panel> Administrative Tools> Services > XMTuner Right-click, Properties.
 Toggle "Startup type" to "Manual"
-	- Service requires that you check the "Autologin" box for your configuration
+	- Service requires that you check the "Autologin" box in your configuration

 Release Comments:
 	- Future releases with more functionality are intended
-	- The target platform of this application is Windows XP SP2 or higher
+	- XM Tuner requires Windows XP SP2 or higher with Microsoft .NET Framework 3.5
-	- The target framework of this applicaiton is .NET Framework 3.5

 The Service:
 		With this release comes the ability to install a Windows service version of the